 - Another logs flexible hours

-Without automated timestamp normalization, remote worker time tracker systems become chaotic.
+Without automated timestamp standardization, remote worker time tracker systems become messy.

 Manual spreadsheets rarely account for: